 This blog post is an excerpt from chapter 5.15 of the book Audit of Humankind

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Religious Belief is a Mighty Motor of Human Reasoning
+Please use the Social Network links just below to share this information from The Explanation, Religious Belief is a Mighty Motor of Human Reasoning